PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 5. **Expanded Language Support**: Multilingual capabilities for broader accessibility.

-The GlucoVigile platform demonstrates the potential of digital health technologies to democratize access to sophisticated health risk assessment tools, potentially improving early intervention and diabetes prevention outcomes on a population scale.
+The GlucoVigil platform demonstrates the potential of digital health technologies to democratize access to sophisticated health risk assessment tools, potentially improving early intervention and diabetes prevention outcomes on a population scale.
 ## 3. SYSTEM DESIGN AND IMPLEMENTATION

 ### 3.1 OBJECT ORIENTED ANALYSIS AND DESIGN

-Object-Oriented Analysis and Design (OOAD) provides the foundation for GlucoVigile's architecture, ensuring a modular, maintainable, and scalable system.
+Object-Oriented Analysis and Design (OOAD) provides the foundation for GlucoVigil's architecture, ensuring a modular, maintainable, and scalable system.

 #### 3.1.1 Scenarios

-The GlucoVigile Health Analytics platform addresses the following key user scenarios:
+The GlucoVigil Health Analytics platform addresses the following key user scenarios:

-**Scenario 1: Initial User Registration and Risk Assessment** A 45-year-old individual with a family history of diabetes discovers the GlucoVigile platform while researching diabetes prevention.
+**Scenario 1: Initial User Registration and Risk Assessment** A 45-year-old individual with a family history of diabetes discovers the GlucoVigil platform while researching diabetes prevention.
 They register an account, providing basic demographic information (age, gender, ethnicity) and preliminary health data (height, weight, recent blood glucose reading).
 The system creates a user profile, securely stores the health data, and runs an initial risk assessment algorithm.
-Based on the limited information, GlucoVigile calculates a preliminary risk score and categorizes the user as "moderate risk," highlighting age and family history as key risk factors.
+Based on the limited information, GlucoVigil calculates a preliminary risk score and categorizes the user as "moderate risk," highlighting age and family history as key risk factors.
 The system generates initial recommendations for further health data collection to refine the assessment.

 **Scenario 2: Comprehensive Health Profile Completion** Following the initial assessment, the user returns to complete a comprehensive health profile.
 They input detailed physiological measurements (blood pressure, hemoglobin A1C, additional glucose readings), lifestyle information (exercise frequency, diet quality, smoking status, alcohol consumption), and mental health data (stress levels, sleep patterns).
 The HealthDataService validates the new information, stores it securely in the user's profile, and the RiskAssessmentService recalculates a more precise risk score based on the complete dataset.
 The system identifies additional risk factors, including elevated BMI and high stress levels, and adjusts the risk category.